military-road-map/military-road-map/README.md

 GET /api/user/checklists -> Returns user object with all checklists for logged in user POST /api/user/checklists -> Modifies all the the user has for logged in user

-GET /api/checklist/[type].js -> Gets the template for a specific checklist POST /api/checklist/[type].js -> Modifies a specific checklist
+GET /api/checklist/[type] -> Gets the template for a specific checklist POST /api/checklist/[type] -> Modifies a specific checklist

-GET /api/checklist/add/[type].js ->Adds specified template checklist to the user's account
+GET /api/checklist/add/[type] ->Adds specified template checklist to the user's account GET /api/checklists -> Return all names of template checklists.
+Could easily be modified to return all checklist templates